Safety Reporting - SOP 1.4.b

 If the AE is serious (i.e. an SAE), the PI shall within 24 hours report the event to the medical monitor of the sponsor, unless the protocol does not require expedited reporting of the SAE.
 Non-expeditable SAEs are recorded and notified to the sponsor per protocol.

-Serious adverse reactions (SARs) or follow-up information for a SAR that the investigator becomes aware of after the end of the trial should be reported to the sponsor.
+Serious adverse reactions (SARs) or follow-up information for a SAR that occurs after the end of the trial shall be reported to the sponsor without undue delay.

 SAE evaluation by sponsor

-The sponsor can rely on the causality assessment made by the reporting investigator or make an additional assessment.
+The reporting investigator shall provide a causality assessment.
+If the sponsor disagrees with the investigator's causality assessment, sponsor can make an additional assessment.
 The sponsor cannot downgrade the investigator’s causality assessment, but can upgrade it.

 If the SAE is considered related to the IMP and is also unexpected (suspected unexpected serious adverse reaction, SUSAR) the event must be reported to the authorities.
 In the European Economic Area (EEA), that requirement is met by entering the SUSAR in EV, see Reporting to Authorities below.

-The reference safety information (RSI) in effect and approved at the time of occurrence of the ‘suspected’ SAR should be used to assess expectedness for follow up reports to Eudravigilance (EV) too.
-SUSARs should not be downgraded in EV on the basis that the RSI was updated after the occurrence of the event.
+The reference safety information (RSI) in effect and approved at the time of occurrence of the ‘suspected’ SAR should also be used to assess expectedness for follow up reports to Eudravigilance (EV).
+SUSARs should not be downgraded in EV based on update of the RSI after the occurrence of the event.

 SUSAR reporting and dissemination